-FIG. 1: (a) The 2-state model potential considered in this work, as described in Sec.
+FIG. 1. (a) The 2-state model potential considered in this work, as described in Sec.
 III and in Ref.
 18. All energies are in k_BT units, with contours spaced every 2 k_BT .
 The barrier here is approximately 10 k_BT . (b) The rate ν of transitions between the two stable states in (a), as a function of the friction coefficient γ in Eq.
-3. The red circles correspond to unbiased MD estimates.
-The blue diamonds and magenta stars are for the slow deposition and fast deposition schemes respectively.
+(3). (c) Standard error in rate (σ) divided by the average rate (ν) for each of the data points in (b).
+In (b) and (c), the red circles correspond to unbiased MD estimates.
+The blue diamonds and magenta stars are for the slow deposition and fast deposition schemes, respectively.
 All units are in accordance with Eq.
-2.
+(2).